romland/xorzee/README.md

 - nice optimization: make a lookup table for point-in-polygon in MvrProcessor
 - render overlay every frame (to facilitate animations)
 - Option to not stream video (and only stream when there is activity) -- can still stream motion
+- optionally add (hard) annotations on video stream (they go on recording as well)